Sexual Offenses

 -

-State Sex Offender Registration
+State and Federal Sex Offender Registration Laws

-Sex offenders must register periodically with state authorities for years after release, and their status as a sex offender affects and limits many aspects of their lives.
+Sex offenders must register with state authorities for years after release, and their status as a sex offender affects and limits many aspects of their lives.

 -